-The ground truth signal has output proportional to the expansion (positive-level signal) and relaxation (zero-level signal) of the breathing monitor belt during inspiration and expiration, respectively.
-The signal computed from the infrared imaging method has output labeled either as nonexpiration or expiration.
-To make the comparison between ground-truth data and algorithmic results easier, we have digitized both signals by assigning a zero-level signal to nonexpiration and a positive-level signal to expiration.
+The ground truth signal has output proportional to the expansion (zero level signal) and relaxation (positive level signal) of the breathing monitor belt during non-expiration and expiration respectively.
+The signal computed from the infrared imaging method has output labeled either as non-expiration or expiration.
+To make comparison between ground truth data and algorithmic results easier, we have digitized both signals by assigning a zero level signal to non-expiration and a positive level signal to expiration.
 In addition, we have assigned a negative signal level to frames used for acquiring training data.
-In Figure 18, we can observe that the cycles detected by the infrared imaging method are slightly out of phase with the ground-truth cycles.
+In Figure 18, we can observe that the cycles detected by the infrared imaging method are slightly out of phase with the ground truth cycles.
 This accounts for the small discrepancy that exists between the measurements of the infrared imaging method (middle ROI) and the ground-truth instrument.